NMF-FFB: Non-negative matrix factorization with feedforward-feedback structure: Applications

 \subsection{Holzinger--Swineford cognitive-ability analysis}

 The first application uses the classical Holzinger--Swineford (HS39) cognitive-test dataset \citep{holzinger1939}, a standard benchmark in factor analysis \citep{joreskog1969}.
 Nine test scores were treated as endogenous variables, and three background variables (reversed age, gender, school indicator) were used as exogenous inputs after rescaling all variables to $[0,1]$.
-NMF-SEM was fitted with latent dimension $Q=3$, corresponding to the established three-factor structure.
+Here ``reversed age'' refers to the variable $\max(\text{age}) - \text{age}$, applied so that larger values of the exogenous input correspond to \emph{younger} pupils and the non-negativity convention ``larger input is a larger positive driver of the outcome'' is preserved for all exogenous variables.
+NMF-FFB was fitted with latent dimension $Q=3$, corresponding to the established three-factor structure.

-The estimated basis matrix $X$ (Table~\ref{tab:hs39_basis}) recovers the canonical grouping of visual (\texttt{x1--x3}), verbal (\texttt{x4--x6}), and speeded-performance (\texttt{x7--x9}) tests, showing that NMF-SEM extracts the classical ability pattern in a non-negative and data-driven manner.
+The estimated basis matrix $X$ (Table~\ref{tab:hs39_basis}) recovers the canonical grouping of visual (\texttt{x1--x3}), verbal (\texttt{x4--x6}), and speeded-performance (\texttt{x7--x9}) tests, showing that NMF-FFB extracts the classical ability pattern in a non-negative and data-driven manner.
+To make the role of regularization concrete we display, alongside the CV-optimal estimates, the corresponding matrices fitted with \emph{all three penalties set to zero} ($\lambda_X{=}\lambda_1{=}\lambda_2{=}0$); the latter is the same NMF-FFB$_{\mathrm{unreg}}$ regime as the second row of HS39 in Table~\ref{tab:real_comp}.

-The latent-feedback operator $X\Theta_1$ was sparse, with feedback pathways from representative variables to their associated factors (e.g., \texttt{x3} for visual, \texttt{x5} for verbal, \texttt{x7} for speed).
-Feedback strength was moderate, with spectral radius $\rho(X\Theta_1)\approx 0.35$ and amplification ratio $\mathrm{AR}\approx 1.36$.

-Exogenous inputs showed expected patterns, with reversed age affecting all factors and school membership primarily influencing the verbal component.
-Structural fidelity was high: IO structural correlation exceeded $0.99$, covariance structural correlation was near $0.98$, and the equilibrium MAE was approximately $0.18$.
+The CV/unregularized contrast in Tables~\ref{tab:hs39_basis} and~\ref{tab:hs39_theta2} is striking: without regularization, $X$ loses its column-disjoint block structure, the latent feedback operator $\Theta_1$ becomes dense with several entries well above unity (e.g., the largest entries are $1.44, 1.36, 1.34, 1.10, 1.06$ in the unregularized regime, vs.\ $\le 0.95$ under CV), and $\Theta_2$ collapses to numerical zero so that the exogenous channel switches off.
+Combined with $\rho(X\Theta_1)\!\approx\!1.00$ (Table~\ref{tab:real_comp}), the model degenerates into the trivial fixed point $Y_1\!\approx\!X\Theta_1 Y_1$ with MAE $2.97$ instead of $0.18$.
+The CV-selected penalties are therefore essential rather than cosmetic: they keep the exogenous channel alive and prevent the collapse onto this trivial high-feedback solution.